June 5, 2026

 The tax shield allows wealth tax to be capped in certain cases.
 This mechanism is in place in six cantons.
 In the Canton of Vaud, its application is a subject of debate.
 What is it all about and how does it work?

-This tax cap mechanism aims to prevent confiscatory taxation.
-It was introduced by certain cantons in order to guarantee the property rights of their taxpayers (article 26 of the Swiss constitution ("Cst")) and to ensure that taxation respects taxpayers' ability to pay (127 II Cst).
-This mechanism therefore aims to prevent taxpayers with little or no income from having to draw on their assets to pay their taxes over a prolonged period.
+This tax cap mechanism is designed to prevent confiscatory taxation.
+It was introduced by certain cantons to safeguard their taxpayers’ property rights (Art.
+26 of the Constitution) and to ensure that taxation is commensurate with taxpayers’ ability to pay (Art.
+127 II of the Constitution).
+Thus, this mechanism aims to prevent taxpayers with little or no income from having to draw on their assets to pay their taxes over an extended period.

 The tax shield primarily applies to taxpayers with assets that generate little or no income.
 Of course, there are certain conditions that must be met to qualify for it.
 We discuss this with Cedric Panchaud, attorney and certified tax expert at PANCHAUD Tax & Legal SA.